saivanji/promise-hook/README.md

 ## Demo

-The simplest way to start playing around with react-promisify is with this CodeSandbox snippet: https://codesandbox.io/s/ykmklm6m21
+The simplest way to start playing around with `promise-hook` is with this CodeSandbox snippet: https://codesandbox.io/s/ykmklm6m21

 ## Simple data fetching